Quadratrix: Quadratrix of Dinostratus

-Because the cotangent function is invariant under negation of its argument, and has a simple pole at each multiple of π, the quadratrix has reflection symmetry across the y-axis, and similarly has a pole for each value of x of the form x = 2na, for integer values of n, except at x = 0 where the pole in the cotangent is canceled by the factor of x in the formula for the quadratrix.
-These poles partition the curve into a central portion flanked by infinite branches.
 The point where the curve crosses the y-axis has y = 2a/π; therefore, if it were possible to accurately construct the curve, one could construct a line segment whose length is a rational multiple of 1/π, leading to a solution of the classical problem of squaring the circle.
 Since this is impossible with compass and straightedge, the quadratrix in turn cannot be constructed with compass and straightedge.

 An accurate construction of the quadratrix would also allow the solution of another classical problem known to be impossible with compass and straightedge: trisecting an angle.